cnoe-io/stacks/local-backup/README.md

 # Local Backup with Velero and Minio

 This example creates a configuration that allows you to back up Kubernetes objects to your laptop (or wherever you are running idpbuilder from).
+It assumes that idpBuilder is on the path and that you have cloned this repository.

 In short, it:
 1. Creates a [MinIO](https://min.io/) installation that mounts a local directory.